Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 The area of Kraków's medieval historic centre is undoubtedly the most visited by tourists.
 Inside the old walled city you will find many of the monuments, churches and buildings that are not to be missed, as well as a large number of shops and restaurants.

-Its cobbled streets, lined with beautiful pastel-painted houses, are perfect for strolling through, and you'll be amazed at every turn.
+Its cobbled streets, lined with beautiful pastel-painted houses, are perfect for strolling through, and you will be surprised at every turn.

 Enter the historical centre through the Florian Gate and discover the Barbican and the city walls

-To enter the Stare Miasto you should go in front of Matejko Square, where an equestrian statue of Wladyslaw II, one of the kings of Poland, stands.
+To enter the Stare Miasto, head in front of Matejko Square, where an equestrian statue of Wladyslaw II, one of the kings of Poland, stands.
 The ensemble is known as the Grunwald Monument.

-In the area, before going deeper into the medieval centre, you can also see the Cabinetmakers' Tower, the Carpenters' Tower and part of the old city wall.
+In the area, before going deeper into the medieval centre, you can also see the tower of the Cabinetmakers, the tower of the Carpenters and part of the old city wall.

 Book a guided tour of the old town